ALERTCalifornia

 VIEW LIVE CAMERA FEEDS

-Cameras and sensors are deployed throughout California to monitor wildfires and disasters in real-time.
+Cameras and sensorxs are deployed throughout California to monitor wildfires and disasters in real-time.

 ALERTCalifornia has an extensive, ever-expanding camera network in California.
 Researchers at UC San Diego have taken the lead in creating the cyberinfrastructure to process, store, manage and visualize the massive amounts of incoming data from these camera installations.
 Our discoveries help mitigate the impact of wildfires on people and property, and bolster research into how to best prepare and respond to wildfire threats, both before, during and after serious burn events.